Secunder Kermani: Career

 Kermani has also been a reporter on an episode of the BBC's flagship documentary strand Panorama, and been a presenter on the BBC Asian Network radio station.

-In 2021, Kermani was one of the main correspondents from the BBC covering the advance of the Taliban, the Fall of Kabul and the subsequent events.

-In 2022, Kermani became the new Foreign Correspondent for Channel 4 News.
+In 2022, Kermani became the Foreign Correspondent for Channel 4 News.
+He is one the few journalists to have reported from inside rebel-held territory in Myanmar, and has covered the conflict in the Middle East extensively.

 Awards

 2016 New York Radio Awards (Gold, Best Documentary, Gold, Best Investigative report) – "ISIS: Young, British and Radicalised” for BBC Radio 1.

 2016 Association for International Broadcasting (Radio Current Affairs, Winner) – "ISIS: Young, British and Radicalised” for BBC Radio 1.

-2018 Asian Media Awards – Journalist of the Year, finalist.

 2018 Human Rights Press Awards (Television & Video, Winner) – BBC "Our World" documentary: “Murder on Campus” investigating the lynching of Pakistani student Mashal Khan who was accused by classmates of having committed blasphemy.

 2021 nominee for a Peabody Award as a part of the writing and reporter team for the Afghanistan: Documenting A Crucial Year.